microsoft/Windows-appsample-rssreader/README.md

 # RssReader sample

-**RssReader** is a sample Universal Windows Platform (UWP) app for retrieving RSS feeds and viewing articles.
+A mini-app for retrieving RSS feeds and viewing articles, showing MVVM and design best practices.
-Users can specify the URL of a feed, launch articles for viewing in the browser, and save favorite articles to local storage.
-It is designed to run on multiple form factors and uses an MVVM architecture.
+Users can specify the URL of a feed, view articles in a WebView control, and save favorite articles to local storage.

 ![RssReader app displaying some sample feeds](RssReader.png)